 The Fleet Division also comes under the purview of the Public Services Department.
 All City vehicles, machinery and equipment are maintained through this Division.
 The Division recently received a grant that will provide the funds for the conversion and supporting fuel tank and system to use Compressed Natural Gas (CNG) in some of the City operated vehicles.
 This will reduce the price of fuel consumption and help reduce emissions.

 Apopka's 233 acre Northwest Recreation Complex, the downtown Kit Land Nelson Park and all other city parks are maintained by the Department's Grounds crews.
 Grounds crews also maintain and landscape the city street medians and the City cemetery.

-The numerous City parks are operated by the Department's Recreation Division.
-Tournaments, games and programs are scheduled through the Recreation staff located at the Northwest Recreation Complex Operations building.
-They also schedule programs such as Dance, Zumba , Bridge and Seniors programs that are held at the Fran Carlton Center.
+The numerous City parks are operated by the Department’s Recreation Division.
+Tournaments, games and programs are scheduled through the Recreation staff located at the Northwest Recreation Complex' Operations building.
+They also schedule programs such as Dance, Zumba, Bridge and Seniors programs that are held at the Fran Carlton facility.
 Kids camp programs are scheduled and held for long holidays, Spring Break and in the summertime when children are not in school.

-For more information regarding sports events and programs, please click here.
+For more information regarding sports events and programs click here.